Map of the Month: March 2024

 If you are interested in seeing more of this map you can view it online in a dedicated web mapping application hosted on ASU Geodata.
 In that web map, this digitized national park map has been overlaid across a modern map of the world, spatially referencing it to ground the data to real world locations.
 The info on the map has been digitized and expanded on, providing more insight into the park units and comparing it to the modern NPS system.

-If you’d like to get a scan of this map, please submit a Map/Geo Service Request and we’ll be sure to get back to you within two business days, but typically sooner.
+We hope you enjoyed this month's map!
+As with all of our Map of the Month features, if you’d like to learn more about this map, get a scan of this map, or schedule a visit to explore our maps in person, please submit a Map/Geo Service Request and we’ll be sure to get back to you within two business days, but typically sooner.
 As always, we hope you enjoyed this map showcase and hope you look forward to next month!

 -Eric Friesenhahn, Map and GIS Specialist